www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] Add comments via optimizers to allocations, so that the user knows why a certain allocation was created by the optimizer.
 Consider adding this to the history table or as meta column to the solution table.
     * [ ] Store and show positive reason, why a certain supply has not a cost.
       In other words, show all longest constraint paths, where the respective allocation was propagated to a then constraint node.
+    * [ ] Color allocations according to their respective ratings.
 * [ ] Allow users to define a partial solution, that is the basis for the given problem.
   The optimizer is not allowed to change the allocations given by the user.
 * [ ] Note overhaul changes in changelog.